“Should I study at an acting conservatory if I want to be a voice actor?”

 Speak to alumni– ask lots of them about the current state of the school’s program– how it all runs and which teachers are great and which to avoid.
 Interview the profs and head of the department.
 Check out the program’s shows, sit in on classes.
 Check out any post-grad theater companies and see what work they do.
 Find out what sort of real-world community and support is affiliated with the school after gradation, if any.

 Drama school is a major investment and it deserves a close look before you leap!
 If a school or teacher has a problem with this amount of scrutiny, move on!

 All these considerations aside, formal acting training often yields a performer whose style is, well, more “formal.”
 A performer who is trained in the improvisational realm of standup/improv/music, etc. often has a “looser” more natural style of performing (though perhaps lacking a broader grasp of their acting abilities).
 A drama school grad may be able to read a paragraph trippingly off the tongue, but the speech is too precise to sound “real” in a V.O. session.
-Not that this adjustment can’t be learned, but it can be a hindrance.
+Not that this adjustment can’t be learned, but it can be at least an adjustment or worse, hindrance.

 I believe a good education IS worth the time and money.
 If you love acting- especially stage acting- and want that training and can afford it at a good school, knock yourself out.
 But weigh the advantages and disadvantages of specializing early at an expensive acting conservatory if voice acting is your focus.

 Other more time- and cost-effective paths are open to you if voice acting is your goal.